varunkumardev/amitmerchant1990.github.io/_posts/2019-8-3-constructor-method-injection-laravel.md

 ## Constructor dependency injection

 The first type of dependency injection that we're going to learn is "Constructor dependency injection".
-Let's under it by tweaking the above example.
+Let's understand it by tweaking the above example.

 ```php
 <?php